dribnet/purvs/README.md

   * `offsetx` : x offset of the second circle relative to the first one
   * `offsety` : y offset of the second circle relative to the first one

+  04/05
+  First tutorial for PS2.
+Getting used to using github desktop and changing files.
+Made a simple design using arcs as a basis for my design.
+Also uploaded a variety of different sketch ideas.